-12.2 Meeting reports
+3.10.2 Meeting reports

-12.2.1 Prepared by the study group chairman or the working party chairman, assisted by BDT, meeting reports shall contain a summary of the outcome of the work.
-They must also indicate items which require further study at the next meeting or a recommendation for conclusion or completion of the work of a study Question or consolidation with another Question.
-The reports should also include reference to contributions and/or meeting documents, the main results (including Recommendations and guidelines), directives for future work (including referral of output reports to BDT for incorporation into relevant BDT programme activities as appropriate), planned meetings of working parties, if any, rapporteur groups and joint rapporteur groups, and liaison statements endorsed at the study group level.
+3.10.2.1 Prepared by the study group chairman or the working party chairman, assisted by BDT, meeting reports shall contain a summary of the outcome of the study group or working party work as appropriate.
+They shall also indicate items which require further study at the next meeting, existing difficulties in work and the status of readiness of the output documents or a recommendation for conclusion or completion of the work of a study Question or consolidation with another Question.
+The reports should also include reference to contributions and/or meeting documents, the main results (including Recommendations and guidelines), directives for future work (including referral of output reports to BDT for incorporation into relevant BDT programme activities as appropriate), planned meetings of working parties, if any, rapporteur groups and JRG, and liaison statements endorsed at the study group and/or working party level.

-12.2.2 The rapporteur, assisted by vice-rapporteurs, shall prepare meeting reports.
+3.10.2.2 The rapporteur, assisted by vice-rapporteurs, shall prepare meeting reports.
 These reports shall contain a summary of the outcomes of the work.
-They must also clarify items requiring further study at a subsequent meeting.
+They shall also clarify items requiring further study at a subsequent meeting.
 They should indicate the contributions to the meeting and/or documents, key outcomes, directives for future action and meetings planned on the Question concerned, and liaison statements endorsed at the study group level.

-12.2.3 The report of a study group's first meeting in the study period shall include a list of the chairmen and vice-chairmen of working parties and/or rapporteur groups, if any, and of any other groups that may have been created, and of the rapporteur and vice-rapporteurs appointed.
+3.10.2.3 The report of a study group's first meeting in the study period shall include a list of the chairmen and vice-chairmen of working parties and/or rapporteur groups, if any, and of any other groups that may have been created, and of the rapporteur and vice-rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.